brentonhouse/titanium-typescript/README.md

 *	In `Titanium.Map.View` there is a conflict with the property `animate` and two methods with the same id.
 The property `animate` has been taken out from the definition.
 *	In `Database.ResultSet` the property `fieldCount` has been removed.
 Instead you can use the method `getFieldCount()`.
+*   Methods that accept an arbitrary number arguments are not detected as such because Appcelerator's `api.json` does not appear to contain this information.

 # Future work